garylirocks/quickrefs/microsoft-entra.markdown

 - Tenant Restrictions: whether user can use accounts in another tenant
 - Adaptive Access: provides network location info to Conditional Access
   - Shows as "**All Compliant Network locations**" in the "Network" condition

+### Client app

+- Tunnels network traffic from a device to the Global Secure Access
+- Supports Windows, Android, iOS, MacOS
+- It's also packed in Defender for Endpoint, so if you have this, no need to install the client separately

+### Traffic forwarding

+- Profiles to assign to GSA clients or remote networks
+- Three types of profiles:
+  - Microsoft traffic
+  - Private access
+  - Internet access
+- Each profile could have:
+  - Traffic policies
+  - Linked Conditional Access policies
+  - User and group assignments
+  - Remote network assignments

+### Private network connector

+- Installed on-premise
+- Connects to Azure
+- Organized in groups
+- In Azure, you can install it from Marketplace
+  - You need to specify VM size, public IP, vNet, etc

+### Applications (private)

+- You define the CIDR ranges, protocol and ports
+- You define which connector group to use
+- Applications here could be used as targets in Conditional Access policies
+- You can enable Private DNS for certain domain names
+  - Which sends the DNS query traffic to the specified private connector group

+### Internet access

+- Can do TLS inspection